ConnorStoneAstro/caskade/paper.md

 to save sampling chains for a simulator into HDF5 format and it is possible to load the state of the simulator back to a given point.
 It is now possible to use `caskade` with `numpy` [@numpy], `jax` [@jax], or `pytorch` [@pytorch] numerical backends.
-Parameters may be extracted, or provided as a 1D array, a list, or a dictionary.
+Parameters may be extracted/provided as a 1D array, a list, or a dictionary.
 One may store metadata alongside parameters.
 Many more convenience features make for a seamless experience.
 One critical aspect of `caskade` is that it is rigorously tested to ensure reliability.
 We maintain 100% unit